-We have audited the accompanying financial statements of Bellevue School District No. 405, King County, Washington, for the year ended August 31, 2015, and the related notes to the financial statements, which collectively comprise the District's financial statements, as listed on page 14.
+We have audited the accompanying financial statements of Bellevue School District No. 405, King County, Washington, as of and for the year ended August 31, 2017, and the related notes to the financial statements, which collectively comprise the District's financial statements, as listed on page 16.